tirameshu/SIA-Internship/Journals.md

 - Using `sh logs` check for bgp/ ospf/ power/ int/ module down
 - Ping neighbours from host switch to confirm, regardless of logs
 - Send health status to chat, excluding the actual logs

+# 14 July
+## Learnings
+### Load Balancer
+- distributes connections among servers available
+- when a connection is made to an application, the connection is actually made to the load balancer, which then decides the server to connect to.

+### Pool
+- state: present/ absent
+- snat: to protect server from internet
+- lb method: round robin, cookie based, etc
+- adding pool member: IP-addr based, fqdn (uses domain name, following hierarchy in DNS)

+### Devices on cloud (AWS)
+- management: routed through data center, using jumphost (under VPN) -> cloud
+- client traffic: direct connection to lb on cloud